UEABIO/data-sci-v1/docs/02-programming-basics.md

 ##   }
 ```

-To generate the citation for the version of RStudio you are using, you can use the `RStudio.Vesion()` function:
+To generate the citation for the version of RStudio you are using, you can use the `RStudio.Version()` function:

 ```r